 Prince Kung’s life coincided with a period of crises and decline for the imperial government, which was overthrown a few years after his death.
 During the 1930s, the property was used as a campus for Fu Jen Catholic University, and later it housed various government agencies and officials.
 Finally, beginning in 1978, it was transformed into a heritage site and prepared to receive visitors.
 Now open to the public, it remains the largest and best-preserved princely residence, receiving 3 million visitors annually.
 While the theater building was renovated in the 1980s, it continues to be used for performances, and is now in need of a scientific restoration program to recover its original appearance, taking advantage of recently discovered documentation.
 The 2018 World Monuments Watch brings international attention to this project and to the potential for international technical exchange.

 A Watch Day event at the Grand Theater in Prince Kung's Mansion on May 18, 2018, coincided with International Museum Day, a yearly celebration since 1977.
 On this day, the Grand Theater took center stage with a series of activities that highlighted the nineteenth-century building—the largest and best preserved theater of any prince’s mansions in Beijing—and its inclusion on the 2018 Watch.
 A public lecture and guided tour focused on the architectural style and decorative color paintings of the Grand Theater.
-Watch Day participants also enjoyed a play performed at the Gran Theater’s stage.
+Watch Day participants also enjoyed a play performed at the Grand Theater’s stage.

 One of eight sites awarded funding by American Express